lzap/git-xcleaner/man/git-xcleaner.md

 interface).
 It also offers mechanisms for pre-selecting branches that can be safely removed.

+It is NOT recommended running garbage collection after cleanup, this can wipe mis-deleted branches.
+If you want to do this, do it prior running cleaning, so you are still able to recover after few weeks.

 ## WARNING

 This tool deletes git branches after confirmation.
 There is no way back when git garbage is collected.
 Double check what you are about to remove!

+## UNDELETING

+If you mis-deleted a branch and ignored all the warnings in documentation and on the screen, check out the homepage for instructions how to checkout your branch back.

 ## RETURN VALUES